 If you take a look at popular sleep sound machines and even online music sites, you’re bound to find several sound clips of ocean waves breaking, rain falling on leaves and, of course, wood crackling as it burns.
-If you own a Quadra-fire, you’ll be lucky enough to enjoy this authentic sound in the comfort of your home without venturing outside.
+If you own a Quadra-Fire fireplace, you’ll be lucky enough to enjoy this authentic sound in the comfort of your home without venturing outside.
 Have you ever wondered what exactly makes wood give off this comforting noise when it’s being burnt?
 Allow us to explain why…

-The science behind the crackle
+The science behind the fireplace crackle

 When wood burns, it creates flames and heat, which is something that you will already know.
 But what creates the crackle and smell that immediately makes you think of a cosy fireplace?

-No piece of wood is completely dry and all wood logs and pieces will contain some moisture and sap inside it.
+No piece of wood is completely dry and all wood logs and pieces will contain some moisture and sap inside them.
 When this wood is burned, the heat from the fire makes these trapped pockets of moisture boil and become steam.
 Eventually, the pressure must find release, and the wood cracks slightly to let out the moisture and release the pressure.
-This sound is the snapping, crackling and popping you hear when wood is burning, but it occurs on a level where the changes aren’t outwardly visible.
+This sound is the snapping, crackling and popping you hear when the wood is burning, but it occurs on a level where the changes aren’t outwardly visible.